 The Marijuana Business Conference and Expo is the place where everybody in the cannabis industry meets everybody else, industry information is shared, friendships are formed, and partnerships are created.
-Listen in to hear how to make the most of your conference experience with George Jage, President of Marijuana Business Media.
+Listen in to hear how to make the most of your conference experience with George Jage, The now former president of Marijuana Business Media.

 CannaInsider listeners get $50 off of All-Access or Sessions + Exhibits passes with coupon code: ThanksCannaInsider50

 register here: https://mmjbusinessdaily.com/conference/

 Matthew: Hi, I’m Matthew Kind.
 Every Monday and Wednesday look for a fresh episode where I’ll take you behind the scenes and interview the leaders of the rapidly evolving cannabis industry.
 Learn more at www.cannainsider.com.
 That’s www.cannainsider.com.
 Do you know that feeling when you sense opportunity, when you see something before most people and you just know it will be successful, then you're ready.
 Ready for CannaInsider Consulting.
 Learn more at www.canninsider.com/consulting.
 Now here's your program.

 While it seems there are new cannabis related conferences popping up every day, there are very few that are worth it.
 The Marijuana Business Conference and Expo is definitely worth it.
 If you really want to get oriented as to what is going on and network with others in the cannabis industry, this is the place to be.
 I’m pleased to welcome George Jage, President of Marijuana Business Media to CannaInsider today.
 Welcome George.